By J. L. Starkey

 A lot, apparently.

 The estate settlement dragged on for five years; by December 1874, administrator George Overton was found to be in default of his duties as executor .
 By that time, Kate’s father had been named guardian of three of her children .

 This time, Kate did not wait to see what would happen.
 Maybe she saw the writing on the wall, or maybe she craved security, but she certainly didn’t stick around to see how the situation would pan out.

 A New Life in Kansas

 On 29 November 1871, Katie married William Riley Watkins, a widower with several children of his own .
-Over the next eight years, the couple would welcome five more children to their blended family.
+Over the next eight years, the couple welcomed five children to their blended family.
 Their youngest child, Minnie, was born when Kate was 38 years old and already a grandmother of two .

 Sadly, Kate’s happily-ever-after would never be realized.
 She died around 1882 at age 41, leaving nine children grieving the loss of a mother who left this world far too early .
-It seemed so unfair to me, since long lifespans ran in Kate’s family.
+Her early death seemed especially unfair, since long lifespans ran in Kate’s family.
 Her mother lived to be 88, and several of her children and grandchildren lived well into their eighties and nineties .

 I wish I could tell my third-great-grandmother what she missed and let her know that things turned out well for her children.
 If I could write to her, I would say:

 Fannie?
 Well, she lived to be almost 100 years old – imagine the things she saw in her lifetime!
-Oh, and then there was Chuck…now, don’t worry, but he was a bootlegger.
-A very bad one, it seems.
-He was arrested a few times, but still lived a pretty good life.
+Oh, and then there was Chuck…now, don’t worry, but he was a bootlegger, and not a very good one, it seems.
+He was arrested a few times, but he still lived a pretty good life.